Things I'm Thinking About

 Rethinking Mind Maps: What Finally Made Them Work for My Brain

 I always wanted to love mind maps.
-The idea of rethinking mind maps—using them as creative, intuitive tools—should have been perfect for how my brain works.
-And yet, every time I tried using one, I ended...
+The idea of rethinking mind maps — using them as creative, intuitive tools — should have been perfect for how my brain works.
+And yet, every time I tried...

 Futuristic mirrored female faces representing current and future self